What Is Financial Aid and How Does It Work?

 Assess Your Potential Eligibility

-Every grant, scholarship, loan, or other form of student financial aid comes with its own set of criteria for eligibility.
+Every grant, scholarship, loan, or other forms of student financial aid comes with its own set of eligibility criteria.
 So, depending on what you apply for, you may need to meet financial aid requirements like:

 - A certain level of demonstrated financial need